dominservice/payu_marketplace/README.md

 Library for PAYU Marketplace

 This library is based on "openpay/openpay"
-The seller verification elements for the market place have been added, as well as the marketplace service itself.
+The seller verification elements for the marketplace have been added, as well as the marketplace service itself.

 __The library is currently under construction, please check back, it will be ready soon.__